Kajlid/job-market-analysis/README.md

 | MongoDB: Missing configuration for: collection | Make sure `MONGO_COLLECTION` variable is set                                                |
 | HDFS: PATH_NOT_FOUND                           | Ensure the directory exists or let Spark create it using `_jvm.org.apache.hadoop.fs.FileSystem` |
 | Spark Mongo Connector: NoClassDefFoundError   | Ensure the jar is added in Dockerfile to `/opt/spark/jars/`                                  |
 | java.lang.OutOfMemoryError                                           | Increase driver/executor memory in SparkSession or Docker resources.
 Free up disk/memory if needed.
+You can also enable off-heap memory so that Unified Spark Memory = Off-Heap Memory + Unified Spark Memory [Link to source](https://medium.com/@omkarspatil2611/memory-management-in-apache-spark-3ae1f4db9d2b).

 ## Contact